-During 2005, the Hospital, in conjunction with eight other Maryland hospitals, (collectively, the "Shareholders") formed Freestate Healthcare Insurance Company, Ltd. (the "Captive"), a Cayman Islands company, to provide claims-made professional and general liability coverage for the risks of the Shareholders, their controlled affiliates, and their respective employees.
-Each of the Shareholders is a Maryland nonprofit corporation, exempt from federal income taxation under Section 501(a) of the Internal Revenue Code of 1986, as amended (the "Code" or "IRC"), as an organization described in Section 501(c)(3) of the Code.
+During 2005, the Hospital, in conjunction with eight other Maryland hospitals, (Shareholders) formed Freestate Healthcare Insurance Company, Ltd. (Captive), a Cayman Islands company, to provide claims-made professional and general liability coverage for the risks of the Shareholders, their controlled affiliates, and their respective employees.
+Each of the Shareholders is a Maryland nonprofit corporation, exempt from federal income taxation under Section 501(a) of the Internal Revenue Code of 1986, as amended (Code or IRC), as an organization described in Section 501(c)(3) of the Code.
 The Shareholders are not affiliated with one another through common ownership or control.
-As of June 30, 2015, the Captive had five Shareholders.
+As of June 30, 2016, the Captive had five Shareholders.

-The Captive provides primary coverage to the Shareholders and their affiliates with limits of liability of \$1,000,000 for each and every claim (the "Retained Layer"), and provides an excess policy with various limits of liability which is fully reinsured through commercial carriers.
+The Captive provides primary coverage to the Shareholders and their affiliates with limits of liability of \$1,000,000 for each and every claim (Retained Layer), and provides an excess policy with various limits of liability which is fully reinsured through commercial carriers.
 The Corporation has \$10,000,000 of additional reinsurance in the aggregate through such reinsurance arrangements.
-The estimated unpaid loss liability reserved by the captive for the Hospital was \$3,973,237 and \$3,719,033 at June 30, 2015 and 2014, respectively.
-In accordance with current accounting standards, the June 30, 2015 and 2014 unpaid loss liability is recorded as a noncurrent liability, and the related insurance recovery was reported as a noncurrent asset, in the accompanying consolidated balance sheets.
-An estimated liability for incurred but not reported professional liability claims has also been recorded in the amount of approximately \$1,805,000 and \$1,433,000 as a noncurrent liability as of June 30,2015 and 2014, respectively.
+The estimated unpaid loss liability reserved by the captive for the Hospital was \$4,774,327 and \$3,973,237 at June 30, 2016 and 2015, respectively.
+In accordance with current accounting standards, the June 30, 2016 and 2015 unpaid loss liability is recorded as a noncurrent liability, and the related insurance recovery was reported as a noncurrent asset, in the accompanying balance sheets.
+An estimated liability for incurred but not reported professional liability claims has also been recorded in the amount of approximately \$1,866,000 and \$1,805,000 as a noncurrent liability as of June 30,2016 and 2015, respectively.

 Premiums are calculated by an actuary under a retrospectively rated policy and are based primarily on the experience of the Shareholders.
-The total premium is allocated to each of the Shareholder's based on their experience.
-Premiums for the Corporation's professional and general liability insurance of approximately \$954,000 and \$1,020,000 were charged to operations during fiscal years 2015 and 2014.
+The total premium is allocated to each of the Shareholders based on their experience.
+Premiums for the Corporation's professional and general liability insurance of approximately \$1,038,000 and \$954,000 were charged to operations during fiscal years 2016 and 2015.
 Retrospective premium assessments and credits are calculated based on the aggregate experience of all named insureds under the policy.
 Each named insured's assessment or credit is based on the percentage of their actual exposure to the actual exposure of all named insureds.
-In management's opinion, the assets of the Captive are sufficient to meet its obligations as of June 30, 2015.
+In management's opinion, the assets of the Captive are sufficient to meet its obligations as of June 30, 2016.
 If the financial condition of the Captive were to materially deteriorate in the future, and the Captive was unable to pay its claim obligations, the responsibility to pay those claims would return to the member hospitals.